KosinskiLab/AlphaPulldown/README.md

 tar xvzf ccp4-9.0.003-linux64.tar.gz
 cd ccp4-9
 cp bin/pisa bin/sc <writable_image_dir>/software/
-cp /lib/* <writable_image_dir>/software/lib64/
-singularity build <new_image.sif> <writable_image_dir>
+cp -rn lib/* <writable_image_dir>/software/lib64/ singularity build <new_image.sif> <writable_image_dir>
 ```

 ### 0.4.
 Installation for cross-link input data by [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main) (optional!)

-$\text{\color{red}Update the installation manual after resolving the dependency conflict.}$

-1. Make sure you have installed PyTorch corresponding to the CUDA version you have.
-Here will take CUDA 11.7 and PyTorch 1.13.0 as an example:
+1. Make sure you have installed PyTorch corresponding to the pytorch CUDA version you have.
+Here we will take CUDA 11.8 and PyTorch 2.5.1 as an example:
     ```bash
-    pip install torch==1.13.0+cu117 --extra-index-url https://download.pytorch.org/whl/cu117
+    pip3 install torch==2.5.1+cu118 --extra-index-url https://download.pytorch.org/whl/cu118
     ```
+> [!WARNING]
+> It is possible to have both alphafold with jax+CUDA and alphalink with pytorch + another version of CUDA in the same conda environment, but we haven't tested it for other combinations are there may be dependency conflicts.
+It is recommended to use different environments for different folding backends.

 2. Compile [UniCore](https://github.com/dptech-corp/Uni-Core).
     ```bash
     source activate AlphaPulldown
     git clone https://github.com/dptech-corp/Uni-Core.git
     cd Uni-Core
-    python setup.py install --disable-cuda-ext
+    pip3 install .

     # test whether unicore is successfully installed
     python -c "import unicore"